Development of guidance for inclusion of adverse effects in systematic reviews - PROJECT COMPLETED

 Lead investigator: Yoon Loke (Co-convenor Adverse Effects MG endorsed by the Non-Randomised Studies MG and the Information Retrieval MG).

-This project aims to appraise the evolving work into more reliable or useful ways of identifying and summing up the whole body of evidence on harmful effects.
-From this, they will provide clear and concise guidance to researchers on the best methods for assessing harm through systematic reviews.
+This project appraised evolving work into more reliable or useful ways of identifying and summing up the whole body of evidence on harmful effects to produce concise guidance for researchers on the best methods for assessing harm through systematic reviews.

 Lead investigator: Tom Jefferson (Supported by the Information Retrieval MG, Bias MG, Adverse Effects MG, and Individual Participant Data Meta-analysis MG )